 Best practices for personalization in student recruitment strategies:

 - At this stage, you cannot just target prospects with ads about your university.
 You must target prospects in the MOFU stage with ads about specific courses, extra-curricular activities, scholarships, and events.

 - Use calling software, like CallHub, that integrates with your CRM and enables you to import and update contact data.

 - Your email and texting software must sync with your CRM to personalize broadcasts and update information based on your 1-on-1 conversations.

 - Coordinate data between different communication channels to give a comfortable, intelligent experience to prospects (e.g., If a prospect has answered an email survey and a new agent sends the same survey over text, it could result in inconvenience or minor disappointment.
 However, if your data is synced, an agent can see a prospect’s responses to the email survey and can take the nurturing forward from there.)

 3. Set priorities– and more importantly, “Posteriorities”

 When you are at the MOFU stage and proceeding to the Bottom of the Funnel (BOFU), it’s crucial to note what prospects are most promising.
-Based on this, you can decide which of them need nurturing and which of them have higher chances of not confirming admissions and can be filtered out– The former are your priorities and the latter, ‘posteriorities.’
+Based on this, you can decide which of them need nurturing and which of them can be filtered out– The former are your priorities and the latter, ‘posteriorities.’

 Peter F. Drucker, the “Father of Modern Management Studies,” gives an apt definition of ‘posteriorities’ as “deciding what tasks not to tackle and…sticking to the decision.”

 The decision is difficult, no doubt.
 But it will save your time and resources by enabling you to focus only on those individuals who are likely to stay connected with you.